Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Measuring Negative Campaigning

-In contrast to expert surveys, manually coding political messages provides a more direct, transparent, and empirically grounded approach to measuring negative campaigning \parencite[e.g.,][]{geerDefenseNegativityAttack2006, lauNegativeCampaigningAnalysis2004a, auterNegativeCampaigningSocial2016, fridkinVariabilityCitizensReactions2011, elmelund-praestekaerAmericanNegativityGeneral2010, hansenNegativeCampaigningMultiparty2008, walterWhenGlovesCome2013}.
+In contrast to expert surveys, manually coding political messages offers several methodological advantages for measuring negative campaigning \parencite[e.g.][]{geerDefenseNegativityAttack2006, lauNegativeCampaigningAnalysis2004a, auterNegativeCampaigningSocial2016, fridkinVariabilityCitizensReactions2011, elmelund-praestekaerAmericanNegativityGeneral2010, hansenNegativeCampaigningMultiparty2008, walterWhenGlovesCome2013}.
 Rather than relying on second-order perceptions, manual coding evaluates the actual content of campaign messages---such as tweets, speeches, or advertisements---allowing researchers to systematically apply consistent coding rules across cases.
 This improves both the validity and replicability of findings, especially when coders are trained using a shared codebook and inter-coder reliability is assessed \parencite{krippendorffContentAnalysisIntroduction2019}.
 Manual coding also enables a higher level of granularity, capturing variation within parties, over time, or across platforms---details that are typically obscured in aggregate expert ratings \parencite{grimmerTextDataPromise2013}.

-Manually coding of political messages however also comes with significant limitations.
-High reliability and accuracy of manual annotation are not guaranteed, even with extensive training (Weber 2018).
-To maximise classification accuracy, human coders typically undergo training sessions where they develop a shared, often tacit understanding of the concepts they are classifying -- which often proves difficult to document explicitly and cannot be fully captured in codebooks \parencite{vanatteveldtValiditySentimentAnalysis2021}.
+These advantages notwithstanding, manually coding political messages comes with significant limitations of its own.
+High reliability and accuracy of manual annotation are not guaranteed, even with extensive training \parencite{weberMeasuringSentimentPolitical2018}.
+To maximize classification accuracy, human coders typically undergo training sessions where they develop a shared, often tacit understanding of the concepts they are classifying---which often proves difficult to document explicitly and cannot be fully captured in codebooks \parencite{vanatteveldtValiditySentimentAnalysis2021}.
 This makes replication more difficult and can leave the concept vaguely defined and variously operationalized within the field, posing serious conceptual challenges.